 After a Defendant is sentenced by the Judge, the bail or bond is usually exonerated (released).
 However, the Judge may decide to hold the bail to ensure that the Defendant completes all the terms of his or her sentence.
 Any fines, fees and assessments may be deducted from the bail posted, thereafter; any remaining funds will be refunded to the person who posted the bail.
 Bail that is posted on one case may be used to pay fines/fees owed on another case before any refund is given.
 Refunds are in the form of checks issued by the City of Reno Finance Department.

 It takes approximately 4 to 6 weeks to receive a refund check.
-The person who posted bail may check on the status of a refund by calling the court clerk (not the City of Reno Finance Department) at 775-334-3069.
+The person who posted bail may check on the status of a refund by calling the Court Clerk (not the City of Reno Finance Department) at 775-334-3069.
 Refunds are mailed to the address given at the time bail was posted.
-The court must be notified in writing of any address change.
-If the person who posted bail wants to pick up the refund check at the court, he/she must notify the court clerk at 775-334-3069.
-If the person who posted bail believes the refund check has been lost in the mail, and if the check has not been cashed or returned by the post office after thirty (30) days, he/she may request a new check by calling 775-333-7766.
+The court must be notified in writing, and with proof of identification, of any address change.
+If the person who posted bail believes the refund check has been lost in the mail, after thirty (30) days, he/she may request a new check at the Reno Municipal Court Clerk's Office.